 A clinical trial is a research study that asks a very specific question.
 This may be about a given medical condition.
 Clinical trials may test new drugs or new treatments to see how well they work.
-They aim to find out if there are more effective options than those that exist.
-Clinical trials often compare standard care with a new treatment.
-This is to answer questions about safety and effectiveness.
+They aim to find out if there are more effective options than those that currently exist.
+Clinical trials often compare standard care with a new treatment or close monitoring.
+They are meant to answer questions about safety and effectiveness.
 These include potential risks and benefits to patients.
 Clinical trials involve patients to try to answer these questions.
 They take place in clinics, hospitals, universities, or medical centers.
 The early phase of a clinical trial may take a couple of months.
 The later phases of a clinical trial may take many years.

 There are different types of clinical trials.
 There are four main steps called phases.
 If a treatment works well in one phase, it moves on to further testing in the next: